jedel1043/slurm-charms/CONTRIBUTING.md

   * We can test against the latest commit to the Slurm charms rather than pull what is currently published to edge on Charmhub.
-    * If the integration tests we're to pull the Slurm charms from the edge branch on Charmhub, we can potentially waste CI minutes as we cannot test breaking changes easily compared to just using the latest commit.
+    * Testing breaking changes is easier since we don't need to test between multiple separate PRs or branches on multiple repositories.
   * It's easier to enable CI testing for development branches.
-We can test the `experimental` development branch in the CI rather pipeline rather than need to create a separate workflow file off of `main`.
+We can test the `experimental` development branch in the CI pipeline rather than needing to create a separate workflow file off of `main`.
   * We only need one branch protection to cover the Slurm charms.
   * We only need one set of integration tests for all the Slurm charms rather than multiple independent tests that repeat common operations.
   * We only need one extensive set of documentation rather than individual sets scoped per Slurm charm.

-### Juju & Operators
+### Juju and charmed operators

 * Adhere to the operator development best practices outlined in the [operator development styleguide](https://juju.is/docs/sdk/styleguide).